 Obviously, you need a smartphone for different reasons and bet you already own one or even two.

 For academic purposes, you can easily access your student portal anytime, anywhere, quickly register courses once they’re opened for registration and easily connect with your course mates or lectures in a WhatsApp group with your smartphone.

 One very important uses of your smartphone is recording.
 You might want to record lectures and playback later.
 This requires a phone with a big memory.

 If your phone’s alarm doesn’t work for you, then get an alarm clock.

 Basic learning materials

-For example, bachelor of science students need a lab coat, drawing tools (for biology students), among others.
+For example, a bachelor of science student needs a lab coat, drawing tools (for biology students), among others.

 You might call these needless but they are really important if you want to survive in the university.